 Student Work-Study Procedures

 If you are interested in participating in this program, review the information below.
-It will give you valuable information about how to find employment and hiring procedures.
+It will give you valuable information about how to find employment and the hiring procedures.

 Step 1.
 How do you find a work-study job?

-Positions on-campus allow students to work a maximum of 20 hours per week at the Pennsylvania state minimum wage, which is currently $7.25.
+Positions on-campus allow students to work up to a maximum of 20 hours per week at the Pennsylvania state minimum wage, which is currently $7.25.
 Due to limited funding, not all students who are eligible for work-study will be hired and generally, most positions are six hours per week.

 Step 2.
 What is the hiring process?

-You will see a list of available work-study positions.
-If you are interested in a particular position, click on the green plus sign to view more details.
-If you would like to apply for a position, click "Submit an Application."
+View the list of available work-study positions.
+Click on the green plus sign to view details of a position.
+Click "Submit an Application."
 The positions you applied to will appear under your 'Applications/Status' section.

 *Departments have the discretion to hire students who they believe best meet the needs of the job.